-Hawksnest Resort is a family-friendly winter area that’s home to the largest snow tubing park on the East Coast, as well as one of the longest zip line tours in the nation.
-The tubing park is comprised of four areas and more than 30 lighted lanes ranging from 400 to 1,000 feet in length.
-The zip line course features 20 cables covering more than 4 miles and is open year-round.
+Hawksnest Resort is a family-friendly winter area that’s home to one of the largest snow tubing parks on the East Coast, as well as year-round zip lines.
+The tubing park is comprised of four areas with 30 lighted lanes ranging from 400 to 1,000 feet in length.
+The zip line course features 20 cables covering more than 4 miles.

 8 Jonas Ridge Snow Tubing Park

 8 Jonas Ridge Snow Tubing ParkJonas RidgeSee on map

-Take your tube to the top of the hill and hold on for an exhilarating ride down one of the five lanes at Jonas Ridge Snow Tubing Park.
+Take your tube to the top of the hill and hold on for an exhilarating 400-foot ride down one of the five lanes at Jonas Ridge Snow Tubing Park.
 After tubing, warm up inside by the fireplace or watch from an observation deck.

 9 Moonshine Mountain Snow Tubing Park

 10 Highlands OutpostScaly MountainSee on map